National Museum of Natural History (Manila): National Museum of Natural History

 A bidding for prospective contractors for the renovation of the building was done in September 2015.

 The National Museum of Natural History was officially inaugurated on September 30, 2017.
 A grand opening for the museum was expected in the later quarter of 2017.
 The museum opened on May 18, 2018.

+Collections

+The museum's collections include the stuffed remains of Lolong, a saltwater crocodile captured in Agusan del Sur in 2011 and the largest crocodile in captivity at the time of his death in 2013.